How to Spend Perfect 4 Days in Amsterdam for First Timers

 2. Tap water is safe to drink.

 Save your money and environment.
-You can carry a reusable bottle to refill water wherever you can.
+You can carry a reusable bottle (like this 500ml collapsible bottle for travel) to refill water wherever you can.
 Refrigerated water bottles at a supermarket are expensive, and will quickly eat up your budget.

 3. Riding a bicycle is not as easy as you think.